supercollider/supercollider/README_WINDOWS.md

 For MinGW:

-- DirectX v7
+- DirectX v7 (extinct MS download)

-The tools used were Git (2.7.0.windows.2), cmake (3.4.3), and NSIS (3.0b1) to create the binary installer.
+The tools used were Git for Windows v2.7.3.windows.1, cmake v3.5, and NSIS v3.0b1 to create the binary installer.

 Known problems